-Pricing Guide: How Much Does Stump Removal Cost?
+Pricing Guide: How Much Does Stump Removal Cost in 2024?

 Tree stump removal costs typically range from $175 to $516, for an average price of $326.

-Homeowners across the U.S. pay an average of $326 for professional tree stump removal.
-For extensive tree stump removal projects, homeowners can expect to pay closer to $1,033.
-Small projects can cost as low as $77.
+Homeowners across the U.S. commonly find themselves faced with the task of dealing with leftover tree stumps.
+On average, the cost to remove stumps is around $326.
+For more extensive tree stump removal projects, you can expect to pay closer to $1,033.
+Small projects can cost as little as $77.

 Stump size, root complexity, and hourly rate will all affect your final bill.
 Want to have the debris cleaned up or an additional stump removed?
 That will cost you extra.
-Most homeowners can expect to pay between $175 to $516 for a typical stump removal job.
+Typically, the cost for stump removal ranges between $175 and $516 for homeowners nationwide.

 Extra large tree stump with a woman standing on top and spreading her arms out